OfficeDev/office-js-docs-pr/docs/publish/host-an-office-add-in-on-microsoft-azure.md

 2. On the ribbon, choose **Insert** > **My Add-ins**.

 3. In the **Office Add-ins** dialog box, choose **SHARED FOLDER**.
-Word scans the folder that you listed as a trusted add-ins catalog (in [Step 2: Add the file share to the Trusted Add-ins catalog](../publish/host-an-office-add-in-on-microsoft-azure.md#step-2-add-the-file-share-to-the-trusted-add-ins-catalog)) and shows the add-ins in the dialog.
+Word scans the folder that you listed as a trusted add-ins catalog (in [Step 2: Add the file share to the Trusted Add-ins catalog](../publish/host-an-office-add-in-on-microsoft-azure.md#step-2-add-the-file-share-to-the-trusted-add-ins-catalog)) and shows the add-ins in the dialog box.
 You should see an icon for your sample add-in.

 4. Choose the icon for your add-in and then choose **Add**.
 A **Show Taskpane** button for your add-in is added to the ribbon.

 5. On the ribbon of the **Home** tab, choose the **Show Taskpane** button.
 The add-in opens in a task pane to the right of the current document.

-6. Test that the add-in works by selecting some text in the document and choosing the **Highlight!** button in the task pane.
+6. Verify that the add-in works by selecting some text in the document and choosing the **Highlight!** button in the task pane.

 ## Additional resources